 Michael Jubinville, MPH

-It is not clear what causes sleepwalking.
-Some people are more likely to sleepwalk than others.
-The sleepwalking may be triggered by:
+It is not clear why some people are more likely to sleepwalk than others.
+Sleepwalking may be triggered by:

 Sleepwalking is more common in children up to about 12 years old.
-But, it can last into adulthood.
+It can happen in adults.

 Your chances of sleepwalking are higher if you have: